 I didn't actually know anyone in the industry...ScreenSkills gave me that step upSophia Mascarenhas

 That’s when Sophia came across ScreenSkills and the Trainee Finder programme.
 She applied and got a place.
-She first got six weeks experience on the feature film, Girl Untitled (working title) and then a month’s placement on Spielberg’s war film, 1917, directed by Sam Mendes, where she has ended up being taken on as an employee for the whole film.
+She first got six weeks experience on Sarah Gavron's film Rocks - known at the time by the working title of Girls untitled - and then a month’s placement on Spielberg’s war film, 1917, directed by Sam Mendes, where she has ended up being taken on as an employee for the whole film.
 Even though the job is fast-paced, it “doesn’t feel like work because I love it so much.” she said.